 --Anouh Tembiné, Kansongho, Mali

 Community Initiatives Overview

-Tandana assists communities in Mali and Ecuador in implementing projects that help them reach their goals of improving living conditions, expanding opportunities, and enhancing educational experiences of their students.
-We support projects that are the initiatives of local communities and organizations, so that we know the people who must sustain them are committed and that the projects are truly important to the people they affect.
+Tandana partners with communities in Mali and Ecuador who are working on projects that help them reach their goals.
+We support projects that are the initiatives of local communities and organizations, because we respect their ability to define their own priorities and envision ways to make their dreams into reality.
 The local community always makes a significant contribution to the project, and sometimes visiting volunteer groups help too.
 We also provide certain services at the request of local communities.
 You can donate directly to a specific project or to our general fund.

-Because the projects come from the priorities of the communities, they are of all different kinds and are adapted to the specific situation and conditions in the villages they serve.
+Because the projects come from the priorities of the communities, they are of all different kinds and are adapted to the specific situations and conditions in the communities they serve.
 Often they fall into the broad categories of food security, water resources, education, environmental conservation, health, income generation, or community infrastructure.

-Local community councils, school or organization leaders, or, often, specially-formed committees manage community projects in Ecuador and Mali.
-These committees establish rules and practices for making sure the projects are sustained well and meet independently to make decisions about the project.
-Some committees fulfill a specific function, such as the tool committee, which cares for communal tools and rents them out for individual use.
-All committees report to the general assembly of the village.
+Local community councils, school or organization leaders, or, often, specially-formed committees, lead and manage community initiatives in Ecuador and Mali.
+These committees establish rules and practices for making sure the projects are sustained well and meet to make decisions about the project.
+Project committees report to the general assembly of the village.

 Each member of the committee fulfills specific roles and functions important to the project's success.
 A grain bank committee in Mali, for example, includes a president, secretary, treasurer, salespeople, and an elder adviser.
 On the cotton bank committee in Kansongho, in addition to the usual offices, there is a secretary for conflict resolution, and all members are women except for one man who is charged with explaining the committee's needs to the men of the village.